Work samples

 I was volunteering at the Krishna Village in Murwillumbah, NSW, Australia.
 I learned so much there and attended a yoga class every day.
 For once in my life, I could just exist without feeling the pressure to be working towards something.
 For the first few weeks this was great, my body and nervous system needed the rest.
 Then I began to feel as though I had no passions in life.
 I knew I loved writing but I had gotten into the habit of only writing when I was inspired and no inspiration was coming.
 I had just seen a video of a Lana Del Rey poem and one of the lines said something about writing at the same time every day so inspiration knows where to find you.
 I realized that as a writer, I didn't do enough of the "writing just to write" practice.
 One day, I was working on building a bamboo shed with Runnadeer, one of the Krishna devotees, and we were discussing spirituality in the garden when we realized that soul and soil were similar words!

 This poem references the Hanged Man tarot card.
 In the Rider tarot deck, this card depicts a man dangling head down from a wooden post, tied up by one leg while the other leg is bent behind, forming a figure 4.
 He has a halo of golden light around his head.
 I wrote this poem on the day that I decided to clean out my car.
-I had been living in my car in Australia and my back seats had become so piled up with my belongings, I could barely sleep on my makeshift mattress pad bed.
-My car also had mold on the seats.
 I was doing my laundry after taking a shower so my hair was wrapped in a towel turban and I was standing in tree pose knocking the sand out of my boot into a trash can.
 I was struck by how much I resembled the Hanged Man.
 For me, it's a constant balancing act between being a spiritual being living in my own world of signs and synchronicities and being a human living in physical reality.
+That day I realized I had been living so much in my spiritual world that I had been neglecting my physical, and I wrote this poem about it.

 Divine Feminine